Skip to content

 MAthreat of violenceadvisorymedium confidence

-On Wednesday, November 9, 2016, the day after the 2016 presidential election, two Babson College students drove around the Wellesley College campus shouting slogans from Donald Trump's campaign and stopped at Harambee House, Wellesley's African American cultural house.
-Witnesses reported the men shouted at and harassed students of color, with one student reporting being spit at.
-Wellesley College President Paula Johnson released a campus-wide statement that day, and Babson President Kerry Healy followed with a forwarded apology.
+On Wednesday, November 9, 2016, the day after the 2016 presidential election, two Babson College students drove around the Wellesley College campus shouting slogans from Donald Trump's campaign and stopped near Harambee House, Wellesley's African American cultural house.
+Some students alleged the men shouted slurs and that one spat at a student; a subsequent Babson College investigation did not substantiate those allegations and cleared the two students.
+Wellesley College President Paula Johnson released a campus-wide statement that day, and Babson President Kerry Healey followed with a forwarded apology.

 Alerts